 Excessive weight and obesity in particular is one of the several major risk factors for breast cancer.
-Good news is that unlike such breast cancer risk factors as heredity, it’s a risk factor that can be prevented.
+Good news is that unlike such breast cancer Anything that increases or decreases a person’s chance of developing a disease. as heredity, it’s a Anything that increases or decreases a person’s chance of developing a disease. that can be prevented.

 What is Obesity?

 The National Institute of Health measures obesity by a formula called the body mass index (BMI).
 BMI is the ratio of one’s weight in kilograms to one’s height in meters.
 Adults over the age of 20 can be classified into 4 groups:

 - 25-30 BMI – Overweight

 This chart helps determine your BMI.
 Find your height on the left or right side and your weight on the top or bottom.
 The point where these lines intersect reveals the category you fall in.
 You can also use the calculator below to find your body mass index.
 Obese individuals have a BMI of over 30.

 [Calculator courtesy of CDC (Centers For Disease Control & Prevention)]

 Who Is At Risk For Obesity?

 Anyone is at risk for obesity.
 Obesity is, in fact, becoming more and more common in the U.S. According to the 2007–2008 National Health and Nutrition Examination Survey (NHANES), over one-third (33.8%) of the U.S. adult population aged 20-74 is obese.
 This rate shows an alarming upward trend from the 13.4% rate in the 1960-1962 survey and the 22.9% rate in the 1988-1994 survey.
 In 2007-2008, Mexican-American women (45.1%) and African-American women (49.6%) had a significantly higher rate of obesity.
 Common traits of those who are obese are a high-calorie diet and an inactive lifestyle.

 How Obesity Increases Breast Cancer Risk: The Alarming Facts